ManjitBedi/CubeTrip/README.md

 .OBJ files for the road, terrain & trees

 * a path is created by using the road nodes in the SCN file.
-* added some objects to the scene, have the camera move along the way points & track object
+* added some objects to the scene
+* there are 2 cameras
-* the road & nature objects are from a really handy set of collections
+* the road & nature objects are from a public domain collection of 3D assets (donations welcome)

 http://kenney.nl/assets/3d-road-tiles